UpskillCreate/myBadges/README.md

 Try the code out for yourself here: https://repl.it/@UpskillCreate/myBadges

-Sample output for sharing on your resume, CV, or Social Media Profiles (user name: <a href="https://www.youracclaim.com/user/robert-mapstead" target="_blank">robert-mapstead</a>):
+Sample TEXT output for sharing on your resume, CV, or Social Media Profiles (user name: <a href="https://www.youracclaim.com/user/robert-mapstead" target="_blank">robert-mapstead</a>):

 my Badges:<br>
 Get started with Kubernetes and IBM Cloud Container Service<br>